- TOP CITIES

 Read Our Editorial PolicyHave issue with the content?

-Tuberculosis treatment comprises a combination of drugs and may continue for a long period for complete elimination of bacteria and to avoid resistance against antibiotics used..
+Tuberculosis treatment comprises a combination of drugs and may continue for a long period to eliminate bacteria and to avoid resistance against antibiotics used.
 Most patients recover completely from the disease.
 However, vulnerable patients, such as HIV-affected individuals or those with lower immunity, suffer from a severe type of disease.

 In 2019, an estimated 10 million people suffered from tuberculosis, of which 2.6 million were Indians.
-Although the cases of TB in India are high, the Government provides support to all the TB patients with programmes such as NTEP, DOTS and Nikshay patrika, which are aimed to improve treatment with free medicines and support.
+Although the cases of TB in India are high, the Government provides support to all TB patients with programs such as NTEP, DOTS, and Nikshay patrika, which are aimed at improving treatment with free medicines and support.

 Key Facts